Meet the Pluton Biosciences Team

-Dr. Guggisberg has more than 9 years of experience in genetics, biochemistry, and microbiology research.
-Guggisberg co-led Pluton’s proof-of-concept discovery of novel larvicidal bacteria.
-Guggisberg designs research approaches for Micromining, Pluton’s discovery platform, including managing our sequencing pipeline and efforts to develop Pluton’s discoveries into viable products.
-Previously, she worked as a graduate intern in Insect Control at Monsanto Company and as a Postdoctoral Research Associate at Washington University in St. Louis, where she studied the genetic and biochemical mechanisms of drug resistance in malaria.
-She has significant experience in scientific publishing and grant writing.
-Guggisberg has a Bachelor of Science in Genetics from Clemson University and a PhD in Molecular Genetics and Genomics from Washington University in St. Louis.
+Dr. Guggisberg designs and manages research approaches and processes for Micromining®, Pluton’s discovery platform.
+She co-led Pluton’s proof-of-concept discovery of novel larvicidal bacteria.
+Dr. Guggisberg brings to Pluton more than 10 years of experience in genetics, biochemistry and microbiology research.
+Previously she worked as a graduate intern in Insect Control at Monsanto Company and as a Postdoctoral Research Associate at Washington University in St. Louis, where she led projects to characterize novel mechanisms of metabolic regulation and drug resistance in the parasite that causes malaria.
+She also has significant experience in scientific publishing and grant writing.
+Dr. Guggisberg has a Bachelor of Science in Genetics from Clemson University and holds a PhD in Molecular Genetics and Genomics from Washington University in St. Louis.

 Gautam Dantas, PhD

-Dr. Dantas is a Professor in the Departments of Pathology & Immunology, Biomedical Engineering, and Molecular Microbiology as well as the Center for Genome Sciences & Systems Biology at Washington University.
-Dantas is a world expert on microbial genomics, ecology, and physiology.
+Dr. Dantas is a Professor in the Departments of Pathology & Immunology, Biomedical Engineering and Molecular Microbiology, as well as the Center for Genome Sciences & Systems Biology at Washington University.
+He is a world expert on microbial genomics, ecology and physiology.

 Roy Welch, PhD

 Dr. Welch is a Professor of Biology at Syracuse University.
-Welch is an expert in microbial physiology, behavior, and genomics.
+He is an expert in microbial physiology, behavior and genomics.

 Audrey Odom John, MD PhD